Wheelchairs vs. Crutches: Navigating Mobility Options

 User Control

 Self-propelled manual wheelchairs allow users to move independently using their arm strength.
-A joystick or other input methods control electric wheelchairs.
+Electric wheelchairs are controlled by a joystick or other input methods.

 Crutches